exadel-inc/etoolbox-authoring-kit/docs/md/etoolbox-lists.md

     private String icon;
 }
 ```
+The List Items have a default view which enumerates all the available properties.
+However, this can be customized.
+You can add an Item preview section to a List Item.
+To do this, create a new `itemPreview.html` file in your Item's folder (in our case, `/apps/listItems/statusCode`).
+This preview will be displayed next to the properties.

 ### Editing a List

 The Lists can be edited similarly to any other page.
 You can change the type of *Item Component* used in a list (even after the list has been populated with data) via the page properties.

 ### Retrieving Lists' content programmatically

 [ListHelper](../../core/src/main/java/com/exadel/aem/toolkit/core/lists/utils/ListHelper.java) is a helper class that provides the ability to retrieve contents of any list by its path.
 See examples below:
 ```
    List<ItemModel> models = CustomListsHelper.getList(resolver, "/content/myList", ItemModel.class);